aspose-slides/Aspose.Slides-Documentation/cpp/developer-guide/presentation-content/powerpoint-shapes/shape-manipulations/_index.md

 {{< gist "aspose-com-gists" "81aeb05e6d3a070aa76fdea22ed53bc7" "Examples-SlidesCPP-AccessLayoutFormats-AccessLayoutFormats.cpp" >}}

 ## **Shapes Alignment**
 Aspose.Slides allows to align shapes either relative to the slide margins or relative to each other.
-For this purpose, overloaded method [SlidesUtil.AlignShapes()](https://apireference.aspose.com/slides/cpp/class/aspose.slides.util.slide_util#a2263709efa423c11706e57b21014d3ab) has been added.
+For this purpose, an overloaded [SlidesUtil.AlignShapes()](https://apireference.aspose.com/slides/cpp/class/aspose.slides.util.slide_util#a2263709efa423c11706e57b21014d3ab) method has been added.
 The [ShapesAlignmentType](https://apireference.aspose.com/slides/cpp/namespace/aspose.slides#aeb3015a196294029a0ee1f545bc5887f) enumeration  defines possible alignment options.

-### Example 1
+**Example 1**

 Source code below aligns shapes with indices 1, 2 and 4 along the top border of the slide.